Berkenpas/Advent-of-code-2020/README.md

 # Advent-of-code-2020

-Find the two numbers in the input.txt that add to 2020
+Coding practice through the fun Advent of Code 2020 event